Hook ’Em In

 Coaching Through Engagement

 Engagement does not happen by accident.
 Great coaches design environments that immediately involve athletes.
+The goal is simple: Hook them in first.

 Once athletes are engaged, everything else becomes easier.